Universal Infant Free School Meals

 If your child is in Reception, Year 1 and Year 2 (Classes 1 to 9) and would be eligible for Free School Meals according to the criteria above.
 It is imperative that you register your child’s eligibility as St Mary’s will then receive additional funding (Pupil Premium) to improve our educational provision and resources.

-St Mary’s receive additional funding for each pupil registered with Cheshire East for income-related Free Schoo Meals.
-Each successful application, St Mary’s receives up to £1300 to improve the educational provision and resources at school.
+St Mary’s receives additional funding for each pupil registered with Cheshire East for income related Free School Meals.
+This additional funding is vital to help improve educational provision and resources at school.
 For more information on Pupil Premium click here